 The damp cold air hit him in the face and brought him down to earth.
 He had no money, no clothes, nowhere to stay.
 Very quickly his confidence began to wane.
 He thought of going back and begging for forgiveness but that wasn’t going to happen.
 The only person he could think of who would understand was sitting on a park bench and he went to see him.
 Filipe will understand.
 He’ll support me.
 As he hoped he was sitting in his usual place.
 Brent saw him as soon as he entered the park and waved.
 The two young men greeted each other.
 Very soon Filipe realised that Brent was not his usual bright self.

-‘What’s the matter dude you look terrible.’?
+‘What’s the matter dude?
+You look terrible.’

 ‘Yeah, things aren’t good.
 I had a fight with my old man and he kicked me out.’
 Filipe thought for a minute.